Kavin1311/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 Adders are digital circuits that carry out addition of numbers.

 ### Procedure
-Connect the supply (+5V) to the circuit
+Connect the supply (+5V) to the circuit.

-Switch ON the main switch
+Switch ON the main switch.

 If the output is 1, then the led glows.

 ##   THEORY: